Category search results

 The first Spring Harvest conference, a week-long Easter-time event, was launched in Prestatyn in 1979.
 Some 2,700 people attended.
 This has since become an annual event which has rapidly grown in popularity and influence among evangelical Christians of varied denominational backgrounds (the organisation subscribes to the beliefs of 'The Evangelical Alliance Basis of Faith' and 'The Lausanne Covenant').
 In 1986, the event expanded to two locations (Prestatyn and Minehead), and in 1988 the...

 FETTKE, Thomas Eugene, b.
-Bronx, New York, 24 Feb 1941.
+Bronx, New York, 24 February 1941.
 Composer, arranger, and music producer, Fettke attended Oakland City College (AA [Associate of Arts] 1962) California State University at Hayward (BA 1966).
-He was a secondary school teacher for more than three decades, teaching voice and directing both public and private school ensembles, including Redwood Christian School system (1978-84), a K-12 interdenominational school system located in the San Francisco East Bay area, where he was...
+He was a secondary school teacher for more than three decades, teaching voice and directing both public and private school ensembles, including Redwood Christian School system (1978-84), a K-12 interdenominational school system located in the San Francisco East Bay area, where he...

 COOMES, Tommy. b.
 Long Beach, California, 19 May 1946.
 Singer/songwriter, producer, worship leader and music executive, Coomes played a key role in 'Jesus Music' in the 1960s and 1970s and development of worship music repertoire for the church in the late 20th century.
 Raised in Lakewood, California, he played trumpet and guitar in high school, studied music at California State University, Long Beach, and enlisted in the US Army.
 A year after leaving the army in 1969 he met a nucleus of hippie...